Research Involvement Guidelines

-- How does the study represent the diversity of women living with HIV/AIDS?
+- How does the study represent the diversity of women living with HIV?

-- What are the expectations of PWN’s staff involvement in the project?
+- What are the expectations for PWN staff involvement in the project?

-- Please attach copies of your research tools (interview guide, focus group guide, surveys, etc.)
+- What do the research tools (interview guide, focus group guide, surveys, etc.) look like?

 - Has the study been accepted by an ethics review committee?

-- If there are personal questions being asked of PWN members, is there a justified and rational reason for these questions to be asked and what is the rationale?
+- If there are personal questions being asked of PWN members, what is the rationale and is it justified?

-- What participation and time commitment is expected of the women who take part in the study?
+- What participation and time commitment is expected of women who take part in the study?

-- Please describe the plan in place for counseling/debriefing for participants once the interviews, focus groups, surveys, etc. have been completed.
+- What plan is in place for counseling/debriefing for participants once the interviews, focus groups, surveys, etc. have been completed?

-- Please describe the plan for communicating the results of the study to the participants.
+- What is the plan for communicating the results of the study to the participants?

-- What is the honoraria amount offered to the participants?
+- What honoraria amount is offered to participants?

-- What is the amount of the child care subsidy offered to the participants?
+- What is the amount of the child care subsidy offered to participants?

-- Is there an administrative fee or honoraria available for PWN?
+- Is there an administrative fee or honorarium available for PWN?

-- Any other additional, relevant information about this study?
+- Is there any other relevant information about this study?